The Strategic Role of Military Simulations and Drills in Modernizing China’s Armed Forces

 Geopolitical Implications and Strategic Deterrence

-China's robust simulation and drill program has significant geopolitical implications.
+China’s robust simulation and drill program has significant geopolitical implications.
 Transparent reporting of large exercises, such as those near Taiwan or in the South China Sea, serves as a signal of capability and resolve.
-By demonstrating the ability to conduct multi-domain operations under realistic conditions, the PLA aims to create deterrence by denial—making the cost of any adversary's military intervention prohibitively high.
-Analysts have noted that the frequency and complexity of PLA exercises have increased in tandem with rising tensions over territorial disputes and Taiwan's status.
-For example, in 2022 and 2023, the PLA conducted multiple "simulation strikes" and "surprise combat readiness inspections" around the Taiwan Strait.
+By demonstrating the ability to conduct multi-domain operations under realistic conditions, the PLA aims to create deterrence by denial—making the cost of any adversary’s military intervention prohibitively high.
+Analysts have noted that the frequency and complexity of PLA exercises have increased in tandem with rising tensions over territorial disputes and Taiwan’s status.
+For example, in 2022 and 2023, the PLA conducted multiple “simulation strikes” and “surprise combat readiness inspections” around the Taiwan Strait, including live-fire ballistic missile tests that landed in waters near the island.

 Future Directions: Autonomous Systems and Real-Time Intelligence Integration